 Business and Information Technology

-Programs include: Accounting, Accounting Clerk, Administrative Assistant (Medical and Legal Options), Advertising Communication and Design, Advertising Web Page Designer, Business Management, Child, Adult Care & Education, Computer Programmer, Culinary Arts, Finance and Credit, Health Data Specialist, Health Information Technology, Legal Administrative Assistant, Network Administration, Paralegal, Paraprofessional, PC Specialist, Sales and Management.
+Programs include: Accounting, Accounting Clerk, Business Management, Child, Adult Care & Education, Computer Programmer, Culinary Arts, Farm Management, Finance and Credit, Health Data Specialist, Health Information Technology, Network Administration, Office Administration, Sales and Management.

 Programs include: Architectural Construction Technology, Carpentry, Electrical Construction Technology, Heating and Air Conditioning-Residential, Heating and Air Conditioning-Commercial, Land Surveying and Civil Engineering, Plumbing, Water Environment Technologies.

-Programs include: Cardiovascular Technology, Dental Assistant, Dental Hygienist, Paramedicine, Sonography, Surgical Technology, Nursing and A.D.N.
+Programs include: Cardiovascular Technology, Dental Assistant, Dental Hygienist, Paramedicine, Sonography, Surgical Technology, Nursing Assistant, Nursing and A.D.N.

-Programs include: Biomedical, Electronics Technician, Energy Technical Specialist, Industrial Electronics Technician, Instrumentation and Process Control, Mechanical Design (CADD) Technology, Machine Tool Technology, Welding/Fabrication.
+Programs include: Biomedical Equipment Technology, CNC and Advanced Machining, Computer-Aided Design Manufacturing, Computer-Aided Mechanical Design, Electronics Technician, Energy Technical Specialist, Industrial Electronics Technician, Instrumentation and Process Control, Mechatronics, Robotics and Automation, Welding/Fabrication.